2009 Pittsburgh Steelers season: Post-season summary

 Ben Roethlisberger was voted the team’s Most Valuable Player and Offensive Player of the Year.
 He was the first quarterback in Steelers’ franchise history to throw for 4,000 yards in a season, throwing 26 touchdowns.
 Rookie of the Year honors went to receiver Mike Wallace, who had 39 receptions for 756-yards and 6 touchdowns.
 Rashard Mendenhall was awarded Most Improved Player, finishing with 1,108 yards rushing and 8 touchdowns.
-Defensive Player of the Year went to James Harrison, who finished the season with 79 tackles, 11 sacks, and 3 forced fumbles.
+Defensive Player of the Year went to James Harrison, who finished the season with 79 tackles, 11 sacks, and three forced fumbles.

 James Harrison and Casey Hampton were voted to the Pro Bowl, Harrison as a starter and Hampton as a reserve.
-Lamar Woodley and Heath Miller were added to the Pro Bowl roster as replacements for players who couldn't attend.
-Ben Roethlisberger, was the first alternate among AFC QBs, but due to a shoulder injury he turned down the opportunity to replace Tom Brady.
+Lamar Woodley and Heath Miller were added to the Pro Bowl roster as replacements for players who could not attend.
+Ben Roethlisberger was the first alternate among AFC QBs, but due to a shoulder injury he turned down the opportunity to replace Tom Brady.

 Lamar Woodley was named to the Associated Press (AP) All-Pro second team.
 James Harrison received the 5th-most votes among outside linebackers in the AP balloting, leaving him just off the second team.
 However, it was later discovered that Brian Cushing of the Houston Texans, who was named to the AP's second-team at outside linebacker, had tested positive for a banned drug during the season.
 The AP chose to re-open balloting and Harrison and Lance Briggs of the Chicago Bears leapfrogged Cushing and made the second-team.
 Other Steelers receiving AP All-pro votes were tackle Willie Colon (1 vote, thirteenth among offensive tackles), nose tackle Casey Hampton (1 vote, sixth among defensive tackles), tight end Heath Miller (1 vote, fifth among tight ends) and placekicker Jeff Reed (1 vote, fourth among kickers).
-Harrison was named a second team All-Pro by the Sporting News.
+Harrison was named a second team All-Pro by The Sporting News.